Spain

 The country’s regional diversity is reflected in its wines: from the unique purity of Galician whites and Catalonia’s delicate sparkling wines to the delicious, earthy reds of Rioja and Priorat.
 The home of Tempranillo, Grenache, Xarello and beyond, Spain’s wine scene is ever-thriving.

-Cava too is seeing more Chardonnay and Pinot Noir used to complement the earthy traditional grape varieties.
+Cava and Corpinnat too are seeing more Pinot Noir used to complement the earthy traditional grape varieties.

 • Bodegas Y Viñedos Pujanza